arnav-exe/ai-news-platform/README.md

 ### TODO:
  * make all anchor tags darker shade of blue on mouse press down
+ * find a way to change config of facebook NLP model
  * include supplementary images in articles?
- * pass article body through facebook NLP model for summarization
  * look into using EITHER [async library](https://github.com/caolan/async) OR [web workers](https://www.npmjs.com/package/webworker-threads) to parallel process the _for loop_ that gets the article thumbnails
  * **COMMENT EVERYTHING**